business dispute arbitration in Cherryville, Missouri 65446

 Negotiations quickly soured and, hesitant to engage in prolonged litigation, both parties agreed to binding arbitration under Missouri’s Uniform Arbitration Act, naming retired judge Helen Carter as the arbitrator.

 The arbitration hearing convened in Cherryville’s municipal building in October 2023 and stretched over four days.
-Each side presented detailed documentation: purchase orders, emails, delivery logs, and expert witness testimonies.
-Sarah Miller’s team emphasized tangible financial losses—additional subcontractor costs and a delayed opening pushing project expenses beyond $60,000.
+Each side presented detailed documentation: purchase orders, emails, delivery logs, and expert witness testimonies. the claimant’s team emphasized tangible financial losses—additional subcontractor costs and a delayed opening pushing project expenses beyond $60,000.
 Fenton’s defense leaned heavily on breach of contract claims, asserting Miller’s modifications breached the original agreement and justified withheld payments totaling $90,000.

 Judge Carter, known for her pragmatic approach, reminded both parties throughout the process to focus on factual evidence rather than emotions.
 She questioned the sudden changes in specifications and whether those were formally amended in writing, a central issue lacking clear documentation from Miller’s side.